-Results 1–10 of 71 for "Curriculum"X related to "Change Your Mind About Mental Health" Refine Your Search Refine Your Search TopicEducation (59)Children (6)Learning & memory (5)Personality (5)HIV & AIDS (4) 10 more... [+] Testing issues (4)Race (2)Schizophrenia (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Puente, Antonio E. (2)Bowleg, Lisa (1)Brabeck, Mary (1) 22 more... [+] Eagleston, Jean R. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 71 Previous 1 2 3 ...
+Results 1–10 of 71 for "Curriculum"X related to "Change Your Mind About Mental Health" Refine Your Search Refine Your Search TopicEducation (60)Children (7)HIV & AIDS (5)Learning & memory (5)Personality (5) 10 more... [+] Testing issues (4)Race (2)Schizophrenia (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Puente, Antonio E. (2)Bowleg, Lisa (1)Brabeck, Mary (1) 23 more... [+] Eagleston, Jean R. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)O'Leary, Ann (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 71 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
-As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 5.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 6.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
-Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 7.Lesson 1: Psychology: The Scientific Study of Behavior and Mental Processes, An Abbreviated HistoryA lesson plan on prescientific psychology and the founders of scientific psychology, such as G. Stanley Hall, William James and Sigmund Freud.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 10.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 69 for "Curriculum"X related to "Change Your Mind About Mental Health"
+As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 4.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 5.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
+Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 6.Lesson 1: Psychology: The Scientific Study of Behavior and Mental Processes, An Abbreviated HistoryA lesson plan on prescientific psychology and the founders of scientific psychology, such as G. Stanley Hall, William James and Sigmund Freud.Curriculum 7.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 8.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum 9.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 10.Eyescube Instruction Sheet for ParticipantsStudents simulate addiction and withdrawal with an exercise using ice.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 71 for "Curriculum"X related to "Change Your Mind About Mental Health"